 What Does Leaseback Mean?

 A leaseback is an agreement between a buyer and seller where the buyer agrees to allow the seller to remain in the space as a tenant.
-When it comes to commercial real estate OKC, the arrangement is typically more extended periods, such as five to 10 years.
+When it comes to commercial real estate OKC, the arrangement is typically more extended periods, such 10 years or more.
 Another answer to “what does leaseback mean?” is a triple net lease.
 With this arrangement, the seller, as a tenant, will take on the insurance, maintenance, taxes, and various other expenses as part of the lease agreement.
 The lease will determine the full extent of tenant responsibility.

 Sales and Leasebacks